jotamorais/DBVisualMapDependencies/README.md

 This project aims to help developers and DBAs to see graphically, all database objects dependencies.
 It's buit on top of AspnetBoilerplate and D3.js

 # Requirements
-To make it work, you first need to create a DB view like this one
+1.To make it work, you first need to create a DB view like this one:
 ```
 CREATE VIEW [dbo].[vDBObjectDependencyMapping]
 AS